snubwoody/wakunguma.com/src/pages/blog/variadic-generics.md

 There are quite a number of things not possible in current rust or are very un-idiomatic to implement, that could be solved by variadics.

 Like implementing traits for tuples or tuple-like operations.
-Currently you would need either a macro or to implement it manually by hand.
+Currently, you would need either a macro or to implement it manually by hand.

 ```rust